tomhiskey/tom-personal-site-jekyll/portfolio/will-guidance-farewill.md

 ...feedback from a customer

-We didn't attempt to measure the success of the project objectively, but we received glowing feedback from customers about the new instructions page.
+At the time, we didn't measure the success of the project quantitatively.
+But we received glowing feedback from customers about the clarity of the new instructions page, and future research has helped other teams improve the page further.

 ### Reflections

 - It’s satisfying to work occasionally on small, self-contained design challenges
 - An early draft had the title “You’re nearly finished - here’s how to make your will legal”.
 Our CEO Dan pointed out that “You’re nearly finished” is an ambiguous phrase where death is concerned.
 Once he said it, it felt so obvious.
 It’s that sort of reason I never design in isolation.
-- There’s beauty in clear, usable content
+- I'm not sure if I achieved it, but I think there can be beauty in clear, usable content

 [Next project →](/portfolio/insights-business-partners-kct)